-Nahb Housing Market Index in the United States is expected to be 59.00 by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Nahb Housing Market Index in the United States to stand at 53.00 in 12 months time.
-In the long-term, the United States Nahb Housing Market Index is projected to trend around 51.00 in 2020, according to our econometric models.
+Nahb Housing Market Index in the United States is expected to be 47.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.